C/S 9

-C/S (originally known as Crime/Suspense) is an entertainment channel owned by Solar Entertainment Corporation.
-It shows mostly American crime and suspense dramas, mysteries, reality, science fiction and action shows.
-It is the successor to Solar USA, after the latter was replaced by Jack TV.
+C/S (originally known as Crime/Suspense) was an entertainment channel owned by Solar Entertainment Corporation, a media company based in Makati, Philippines.
+It showed mostly American crime and suspense dramas, mysteries, reality, science fiction and action shows.
+It was the successor to Solar USA, after the latter was replaced by Jack TV.
 C/S is shown on cable networks throughout the Philippines.

 History

 Crime/Suspense started operations as Solar USA.
 In 2005, Jack TV replaced Solar USA and a separate new channel, Crime/Suspense, started test broadcasting on October 15, 2005.
-On January 1, 2008, the channel became C/S and is now being both on as a cable channel and as a free TV channel through Radio Philippines Network (RPN) (which currently broadcast as CNN Philippines).
+On January 1, 2008, the channel became C/S and is now being both on as a cable channel and as a free TV channel through Radio Philippines Network (RPN).

 While C/S would retain its official original abbreviation meaning (Crime/Suspense), RPN added a second meaning, Conservation/Survival, as RPN and Solar Entertainment's joint commitment for environment and ecological awareness.

 C/S on RPN had its major revamp on October 4, 2008, and later became C/S 9, while C/S on Cable TV remains as C/S Origin.

+C/S 9 ceased broadcasting on November 28, 2009, and was replaced by Solar TV.